 By Mohamed A El-Erian/ Cambridge

-• Mohamed A El-Erian, President of Queens’ College, University of Cambridge, is a former chairman of US President Barack Obama’s Global Development Council and the author of The Only Game in Town: Central Banks, Instability, and Avoiding the Next Collapse.
+• Mohamed A El-Erian, President of Queens’ College at the University of Cambridge, is a professor at the Wharton School of the University of Pennsylvania and the author of The Only Game in Town: Central Banks, Instability, and Avoiding the Next Collapse (Random House, 2016).

 LEAVE A COMMENT Your email address will not be published.
 Required fields are marked*

 Switzerland leans closer to Nato in response to Russia

 Trudeau foe attacks Bank of Canada in party leadership bid

 Historic Qatar-Spain ties get further boost with Amir’s visit